 - Nonetheless, in total nearly 200 non-native plant species have been recorded from alpine environments around the world (Alexander et al. (2016).
 Alpine Botany).

 - Surprisingly, most non-natives in alpine environments are warm-adapted species (Alexander et al. (2016).
 Alpine Botany).

 - Even though they like it warm, they perform best in disturbed sites at intermediate elevations.
-There, it is not yet too cold, but the native vegetation grows too slow to provide much resistance against invasion (Lembrechts et al. (2016).
+There, climate is not yet too harsh, but the native vegetation grows too slow to provide much resistance against invasion (Lembrechts et al. (2016).
 PNAS).

 - These warm-adapted species can tactically make use of warm spots in the mountains as stepping stones towards higher elevations, especially with a bit of human help (disturbance, nutrient addition, transportation of seeds (Lembrechts et al. (2017b).
 Ecography).